kingo132/AlienFX-For-MacOS/README.md

 This code is port from: https://github.com/T-Troll/alienfx-tools, and thanks to @T-Troll for having done such a great job.

-Haven't done much test and just tesed the brightness, if you want more functionality, just fork it and mofify.
+Haven't done much test and just tesed the brightness, if you want more functionality, just fork and modify.